 The recoverable amount of each cash-generating unit, used in the annual impairment tests performed in the fourth quarter, is based on its value in use.
 Key assumptions used in the impairment tests for the cash-generated units were sales growth rates, operating result and the rates used for discounting the projected cash flows.
-These cash flow projections were determined using management's internal forecasts that cover a period of multiple years, based on the financial plans.
+These cash flow projections were determined using management's internal forecasts that cover a period of 5 years, based on the financial plans.
 The annual impairment test did not lead to any impairments of goodwill.
-The present value of estimated cash flows has been calculated using a pre-tax discount rate that reflects the current market assessment of the time value of money and the specific risks of the cash-generating unit.